Skip to main content

 Flats usually require communal provision for all residents to use.
 This provision needs to be convenient and accessible both for the resident (within 30m) and for collection staff (within 10m).

 Collections will be changing for flats and therefore the list below gives details of the capacity requirements per person as a minimum for new developments.
 As a guide for one and two bedroom flats an assumption of two residents per flat should be made.
-For three bedroom flats assume three residents per flat as a minimum.

-• Food waste: 20 litres per person
+• Food waste: 20 litres per property (weekly)

 In addition, the internal kitchen storage arrangements for waste are often inadequate.
 Separate storage should be provided inside each dwelling for each of the four waste streams with a minimum total internal storage capacity of 30 litres.